Saartje87/pbjs/readme.md

-# pbjs 0.5.4
+# pbjs 0.5.5
 =============
-pbjs is a small, lightweight object orientated framework based on the ECMAscript 5 specifications.
-Supports Asynchronous Module Definition (AMD) for dynamic module loading. pbjs is built specifically for high performance web applications.
+pbjs is a small, crossbrowser and lightweight object orientated framework.

+pbjs is built specifically for high performance web applications.

-gzipped less then 9kb!
+gzipped less then 10kb!

 We offer backwards compatibility with older browsers such as: